SummaryRead the full fact sheet

-The nutrition information panel
+Nutrition information panel (NIP)

 The nutrition information panel (NIP) tells you the quantity of various nutrients a food contains per serve, as well as per 100 g or 100 ml.

-manufactured foods must carry an NIP.
+Under labelling laws introduced in Australia in 2003, virtually all manufactured foods must carry an NIP.
 There are exceptions to the labelling requirements, such as:

 - very small packages and foods like herbs, spices, salt, tea and coffee

-- single ingredient foods, such as fresh fruit and vegetables, water and vinegar
+- single ingredient foods (such as fresh fruit and vegetables, water and vinegar)

 - food sold at fundraising events